mcvidomi/MFI/README.md

 # MFI - Measure of Feature Importance.

-`MFI` is an algorithm that can explain the classifier in two ways:
+`MFI` is an algorithm that was developed to explain arbitrary classifiers in two ways:

 1. model-based explanation: what has the classifier learned in total?